xonic/contract--front-end-dev/Front-End Development Contract Template.md

 ## What do both parties agree to do?

 *You:* You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
 You’ll give me everything I need to complete the project as and when and in the format I need it.
-You’ll review our work, provide feedback and approval in a timely manner too.
+You’ll review my work, provide feedback and approval in a timely manner too.
 Deadlines work two ways, so you’ll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 *I:* I have the experience and ability to do everything I’ve agreed with you and I’ll do it all in a professional and timely manner.
-I’ll endeavour to meet every deadline that’s set and on top of that I'll maintain the confidentiality of everything you give me.
+I’ll endeavour to meet every deadline that’s set and on top of that I’ll maintain the confidentiality of everything you give me.

 ## Deliverables